nipy/heudiconv/docs/heuristics.rst

 ---------------------------------------------------------------
 ``custom_seqinfo(series_files, wrapper)``
 ---------------------------------------------------------------
-If present this function will be called on eacg group of dicoms with a sample nibabel dicom wrapper to extract additional information to be used in ``infotodict``.
+If present this function will be called on each group of dicoms with a sample nibabel dicom wrapper to extract additional information to be used in ``infotodict``.